mathesar-foundation/mathesar-wiki/engineering/reports/list-datatype.md

 ## Current state and considerations

 ### Backend
-There is no new data type for arrays; the SA `Array` type, which was previously supported for aggregation transformations, is the one currently supported and used to map an Array column in a table.
+There is no new data type for arrays; the SA's `Array` type, which was previously supported for aggregation transformations, is the one currently supported.

 #### CRUD operations
 Sending a patch request to an array column correctly updates the records in a table.
 Reading is also working well.

-**Creating and deleting an array column calls have to be tested.**
+**Next steps:**
+- Test through API client: create and delete column.
+- Tests for n-d case, in particular, when reading the data, how does the mapping of SA work (i.e how the formed array look like)?
+- Type options dict properties: length and dimensions, should be discarded.

 #### Filters
 These filters are already supported, given a dimension value: